 Money held in a Tax-Free Savings Account (TFSA) can be held in cash, or invested in a variety of investments, such as GICs, mutual funds, stocks or ETFs.

-If, for example, your TFSA is currently held in an investment like a mutual fund and you want to instead hold a GIC, you will need to sell your mutual funds.
+If, for example, your TFSA is currently holds an investment like a mutual fund and you want to instead hold a GIC, you will need to sell your mutual funds.
 Speak to a financial advisor to understand the impact of selling your mutual funds, such as any costs or fees you must pay.

 Speak to your financial institution or advisor before making a move.
 If you are transferring between two TFSAs at the same financial institution or moving funds to a TFSA at another financial institution, the transfer must be made directly between the TFSAs.
 If the transfer is done improperly and treated as a withdrawal, you may need to pay a penalty for over-contribution, or you may have to wait until next year to recontribute.
 Learn more about making transfers between TFSAs on GetSmarterAboutMoney.ca.